 Leo Strauss is increasingly recognized as one of the most important thinkers of the twentieth century.
-His research stimulated significant developments in the study of ancient and modern political philosophy, American political thought (especially the founding), classics, Jewish studies, and Islamic studies, among other fields.
+His research stimulated significant developments in the study of ancient and modern political philosophy, American political thought (especially the founding), classics, Jewish studies, and Islamic studies.
 He is widely known for defending natural right, especially in its classical form, against the challenges of relativism and historicism, reopening the quarrel between the ancients and the moderns in political philosophy, emphasizing philosophy as a way of life, sharply criticizing value-free social science, stressing the centrality of the theological-political problem, and distinguishing between the exoteric and esoteric teachings of writers of the past.
-Strauss published penetrating interpretations of writings by a wide range of figures, poets as well as philosophers, going far beyond the conventional canon of figures studied in the field of Western political theory, including not only Plato, Aristotle, Thucydides, Marsilius of Padua, Machiavelli, Hobbes, Spinoza, Locke, Rousseau, Burke, Nietzsche, Weber, and Carl Schmitt, but also the Bible, Aristophanes, Xenophon, Lucretius, Al-Farabi, Judah Halevi, Maimonides, Lessing, Moses Mendelssohn, Herman Cohen, and Heidegger.
-Scholars for generations to come will respond to his challenging interpretations of fundamental texts.
+Strauss published penetrating interpretations of writings by a wide range of figures, poets as well as philosophers, including not only Plato, Aristotle, Thucydides, Marsilius of Padua, Machiavelli, Hobbes, Spinoza, Locke, Rousseau, Burke, Nietzsche, Weber, and Carl Schmitt, but also the Bible, Aristophanes, Xenophon, Lucretius, Al-Farabi, Judah Halevi, Maimonides, Lessing, Moses Mendelssohn, Herman Cohen, and Heidegger.
+Numerous scholars have responded to Strauss’s challenging interpretations of fundamental texts.
 A selected list (which is regularly updated) of such works can be found on this website under “Life & Thought.”

-Strauss left behind a large collection of unpublished papers.
-The Leo Strauss archive in the Special Collection Research Center of the University of Chicago library holds an estimated 25,000 pages, including correspondence, manuscripts and typescripts of lectures and papers, and notes.
+The Leo Strauss archive in the Special Collection Research Center of the University of Chicago library holds an estimated 25,000 pages of unpublished material, including correspondence, manuscripts and typescripts of lectures, papers, and notes.
 A summary guide to the collection can be consulted online.
-An extensive record of Strauss's teaching exists in the form of audiotapes of classes, transcripts made from the tapes, notes compiled by students of his classes, and in some cases Strauss’s own class notes.
+An extensive record of Strauss's teaching exists in the audio recordings of many of his classes, transcripts made from the tapes, notes compiled by students of his classes, and in some cases Strauss’s own class notes.
 Partial or complete sets of tapes for 44 courses have survived.
 All of the extant audio recordings and many of the transcripts are now available on the Center’s website.
 At the conclusion of this project the transcripts of all 44 courses will be made available through this website.
 Transcripts published in print will be made available two years after the publication date.

-- Publish digitally remastered audiofiles made from the original audiotapes on the Center's Web site.
+- Publication of digitally-remastered audio files made from the original audiotapes on the Center's Web site.
 This project was completed in 2011.

-- Transcription and publication on our website of digitally-remastered audio tapes housed at the Newberger Hillel Center at the University of Chicago of occasional lectures, many of them dealing with Jewish topics, given by Strauss and publish them on the Center's Web site and in some cases in print.
+- Transcription and publication on our website of digitally-remastered audio tapes housed at the Newberger Hillel Center at the University of Chicago of Strauss’s occasional lectures, many of them dealing with Jewish topics.
+(See “Lectures” under “Audio and Transcripts.”)